Tom* sat for the California Bar Exam several times—many (##) times.

 Breadth and consistency: With all of essays, MBE and PTs weighing him down, Tom realized that the key was to tackle all facets of the exam consistently.
 Or else one door would close when another door opened.
 A common mistake is to ignore the PT and it torpedos you on the exam.

 Taking the time to get his approach right: Tom realized he didn’t need to spend hours a day, but the amount of time he spent overall was also important to rework his strategy.
-As is often incorrectly attributed to some past U.S. president, “Give me six hours to chop down a tree, and I will spend the first four sharpening the axe.”
+As is often incorrectly attributed to Abraham Lincoln, “Give me six hours to chop down a tree, and I will spend the first four sharpening the axe.”

 Tom took his time and worked on preparing consistently every day—to build dense confidence without burning himself out.